This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Brussels.

 - Do you need to organize a visa to leave the airport?
 Requirements change frequently and for each nationality, so be sure to seek out current details on the availability, cost and procedures of obtaining a transit visa.

 - What are security wait times like at the airport?
-Brussels Airport suggests you arrive about two hours in advance for Schengen flights and three for international flights.
+Brussels Airport suggests you arrive about two hours before Schengen flights and three for international flights.
 Make use of the airport slot advice tool to have an estimate of the best time to be at the airport.

 - What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
+When you check in to your first flight, confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
 Check out our Brussels Zaventem Airport Guide for information on luggage storage.

 Other Useful Resources